santy098/Eco-Bay/README.md

 ### The Idea
 To create awareness among the people, there needs to be more details about the carbon-footprint of the products they buy online.
 By aggregating and analyzing product data we can deduct the eco-friendliness of these products
+When given an option, people naturally tend to choose the eco-friendly product. so our idea is to enable them to do it.
 ### Video

 ## The architecture

+1.As we enable users choose eco-friendly products, we chose flutter for our development to reduce the computing power needed, as it is a cross platform UI framework.
-1.User uses the app to find products online.
+2.User uses the app to find products online.
-2.The app fires NodeJs APIs to get product details.
+3.The app fires NodeJs APIs to get product details.
-3.NodeJs in turn triggers IBM Watson Natural Language Understanding classification model.
+4.NodeJs in turn triggers IBM Watson Natural Language Understanding classification model.
-4.The model returns materials detected in the product description.
+5.The model returns materials detected in the product description.
-5.These materials will be fed into a multi-level classification to get a eco-score.
+6.These materials will be fed into a multi-level classification to get a eco-score.
-6.Based on this score, the model checks if the product is eco-friendly or not.
+7.Based on this score, the model checks if the product is eco-friendly or not.

 # Getting started
 ## Pre-requisites